 Our Story

 Coffee has been woven into my family's history for generations.
-Our roots in coffee trace back to my great-great-grandparents, Joaquin Rodezno and Ursula Milan, who owned a large coffee estate in El Salvador.
+Our roots in coffee trace back to my great-great-grandparents, Joaquin Rodezno and Ursula Milan, who owned a coffee farm in El Salvador.
 Their daughter, Maria Aracely Rodezno Milan, passed down this deep connection to the land and its harvest to my grandfather, José Godofredo Rodezno—the man whose name and legacy inspire everything I do today.

 My grandfather, known to many as Don Godo, was born into coffee.
 As the only child, he took it upon himself to carry on the family's traditions.
 He learned from relatives who had mastered the art of coffee and dedicated 53 years of his life to the craft, working as both a farmer and a trader.
 He didn’t just grow coffee; he nurtured it—handling everything the old-fashioned way, with patience, care, and a relentless commitment to quality.